 Cancellation or non-renewal of your policy

-Missouri law provides that any private passenger automobile policy that has been in effect for 60 days must be continued for one year, without being canceled, except for the following reasons:
+Missouri law provides that any private passenger automobile policy that has been in effect for 60 days must be continued for the duration of the policy, without being canceled, except for the following reasons:

 - Suspension or revocation of the driver's license of the person named in the policy, unless there is more than one named insured in the policy.